Nuclear matter effects on jet production at electron-ion colliders

 In this work, we carry out the first calculation of inclusive jet production and the jet charge in electron-nucleus collisions at the EIC and investigate the impact of initial-state and final-state cold nuclear matter effects.
 The inclusive jet cross section can be expressed in a factorized form with the help of semi-inclusive jet functions (SiJFs),

-where $ f_{i / N}$ is the PDF of parton $i$ in nucleon $N$. $\hat{\sigma}^{i\to f}$ is the partonic cross section with initial state parton $i$ and final state parton $f$, which we take up to NLO in QCD~\cite{Hinderer:2015hra}. $J_{f}$ is the SiFJs initialed by parton $f$, it can be found in Refs.~\cite{Kang:2016mcy,Dai:2018ywt} and was derived in the framework the soft-collinear effective theory (SCET)~\cite{Bauer:2000ew,Bauer:2001yt,Beneke:2002ph}.
+where $ f_{i / N}$ is the PDF of parton $i$ in nucleon $N$. $\hat{\sigma}^{i\to f}$ is the partonic cross section with initial state parton $i$ and final state parton $f$, which we take up to NLO in QCD~\cite{Hinderer:2015hra}. $J_{f}$ is the SiJF initialed by parton $f$, it can be found in Refs.~\cite{Kang:2016mcy,Dai:2018ywt} and was derived in the framework the soft-collinear effective theory (SCET)~\cite{Bauer:2000ew,Bauer:2001yt,Beneke:2002ph}.
 When the jet radius $R$ is small, potentially large logarithms of the type $\ln R$ can be resummed by evolving the jet function from the jet scale $p_TR$ to the factorization scale $\mu$.
 Parton shower formation in nuclear matter has been described in the framework of soft-collinear effective theory with Glauber gluon interaction (SCET$_{\rm G}$)~\cite{Ovanesyan:2011xy,Kang:2016ofv}.
 Hence, the SiJF formalism can be extended to heavy-ion collisions, as was first demonstrated in Refs.~\cite{Kang:2017frl,Li:2018xuv} for the cross sections of light and heavy flavor jet production.
-The approach has been validated by experimental measurements, most recently on the jet radius dependence of jet cross sections~\cite{CMS:2019btm}.
-The effective field theory approach is universal in that it can accommodate different types of nuclear media and can be applied to e+A collisions.
+This universal approach has been validated by experimental measurements, most recently on the jet radius dependence of jet cross sections~\cite{CMS:2019btm}, and can be applied to e+A collisions.

 Different from inclusive jet cross sections, jet substructure measures the radiation pattern inside a given jet and is governed by a smaller intrinsic scale.
-At EIC energies, the phase space for radiation inside the jet cone can be restricted, which makes it more challenging to study final-state cold nuclear effects.
-Even though the differences between the substructure of jets in e+p and e+A are expected to be smaller than in the case of heavy ion physics, we will show on the example of the jet charge~\cite{Field:1977fa} that nuclear effects can be identified.
+Even though the differences between the substructure of jets in e+p and e+A are expected to be smaller than the differences between p+p and A+A collisions, we will show on the example of the jet charge~\cite{Field:1977fa} that nuclear effects can be identified.
 The average jet charge is defined as the transverse momentum $p_T^{i}$ weighted sum of the charges $Q_i $ of the jet constituents